 Hall of Fame

-Two former Lancaster County Sheriffs and one deputy sheriff have been honored by being inducted into the Nebraska Law Enforcement Hall of Fame.
-While the long history of the Lancaster County Sheriff's Office is punctuated by many incidents of great drama and import, there can be little doubt that the three most significant incidents in the history of the office have revolved around these three men:
+The current Lancaster County Sheriff, Two former Lancaster County Sheriffs and one deputy sheriff have been honored by being inducted into the Nebraska Law Enforcement Hall of Fame.
+While the long history of the Lancaster County Sheriff’s Office is punctuated by many incidents of great drama and import, there can be little doubt that the four most significant incidents in the history of the office have revolved around these four men:

 Samuel M. Melick served as Lancaster County Sheriff from 1883 to 1891.
 On August 23, 1884, Melick was transporting a rape suspect, Luciano Padillo, from the jail to a homestead in the southwest part of the county.
 The purpose of the trip was to obtain an eyewitness identification from the victim, who was bedridden and not expected to live.
 Melick had set out by train but disembarked at Denton and proceeded on horseback in order to avoid a potential mob at the Burke Train Depot near the victim’s home.
 The plan failed, however, when word of the strategy apparently leaked, and the sheriff was confronted by a mob of some fifty masked riders bent on a lynching.
 After a lengthy horseback pursuit and a considerable period of attempted persuasion, the sheriff was downed by the mob and Padillo lynched in the timber along Cheese Creek.